 The anonymous survey, which is designed to capture the patient’s journey from GP to diagnostics and treatment, takes around 20 minutes to complete.
 You can take part online, on paper, or over the phone.
 If you need help or want to take part in another language, you can call the free helpline at 0800 103 2804.
 Your personal data will be kept safe.

-Feedback in the 2023 National Cancer Patient Experience Survey (CPES) we improved in 27 areas when compared to the previous year.
+Feedback in the 2024 NCPES demonstrated that we improved in 12 areas when compared to the previous year.

 For more information about the survey, visit www.ncpes.co.uk.